Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2016-06-28-How-to-play-Minecraft-pe-servers-By-MineServer-APP.md

 8. Tap Play - Friends - Servers - Name to Play.

 **Why Play 3 Minutes?**
-Because iOS changed the rules, and now can only connect three minutes, rather than full-time.
 You can Try 3 minutes, then add the IP to play full time.

 **How to register?**